Assets and Environmental management

-Environmental management is an important aspect of Roads and Maritime Services decision-making and activities.
-Roads and Maritime strives to strike a balance between the natural and built environment and provides direction to ensure that the environmental impact of our activities is managed well.
+Managing built and environmental assets are important to Transport for NSW decision-making and activities.
+We strive to strike a balance between the natural and built environment and provide direction to ensure that the environmental impact of our activities is managed well.

 In this section...

 Weeds, pests and disease pose environmental, social and economic threats by impacting the natural balance of aquatic flora or fauna.

 Caulerpa taxifolia is an invasive marine seaweed that has been found in coastal waters of NSW, including Lake Conjola, Burrill Lake, Sydney Harbour, Narrawallee Inlet, Port Hacking, Botany Bay, Pittwater and Lake Macquarie.